-- Eight – The Health Lounge – Nice little spot to grab lunch, really great menu and a cute concept store.
+- Eight – The Health Lounge – A lovely little spot to grab lunch, an excellent menu, and a cute concept store.

 - Jardim das Cerejas

-- Restaurante Terras – Mediterranean vegetarian/vegan cuisine in 18th-century building in Principe Real Garden
+- Restaurante Terras – Mediterranean vegetarian/vegan cuisine in the 18th-century building in Principe Real Garden

 - Koppu Ramen Concept Food – This place is ALWAYS closed!
 But the ramen was exceptional when we finally caught them open.
 We stayed right across the street and only managed to go once.
-The staff was especially friendly.
+The staff was amicable.